 Studio Killers provides examples of:

-- Big Beautiful Woman: Cherry.
+- Big Beautiful Woman: Cherry, who's official full name is Chubby Cherry.
 Although on their official Tumblr, she told a fan that she believes women of all sizes are beautiful.

 - Birthday Episode: Appropriately, "Party Like It's Your Birthday".